 Never avoid your strengths!

-You need to check that while working for improving your weaknesses, you must not avoid your strengths.
+You need to check that while working to improve your weaknesses, you must not avoid your strengths.
 Execute these below-mentioned exercises to boost your skills:

 - Read articles with your partner and ask relevant questions to each other

 - Keep practicing jotting notes down while listening to the news